- Page restrictions apply

 waitForExecutionSentence element can also be used to customize the text presented to the user when the content view is not executed yet.
 Note that the sentence will be translated if the

 The result layouts control the display of resulting documents.
 It states different kinds of rendering so that it's possible to switch between them.
 They also accept a title and an icon, useful for rendering.

-Sample usage, showing how to add a clause to the search depending on title set on the current document (will watch non deleted document with the same title):
+Sample usage, showing how to add a clause to the search depending on title set on the current document (will display non deleted document with the same title):

-Sample usage, showing how to reuse the same selected colums than the one selected on the advanced search page:
+Sample usage, showing how to reuse the selected result layout set on the search document model already defined for filtering:

 Additional rendering information can also be set, to be used by templates when rendering the content view:

 showTitle can be used to define a title for the content view, without displaying it on the default rendering.
 It can also be used when exporting the content view in CSV format, for instance.

 translateEmptySentence are used to display the message stating that there are no elements in the content view.

 showRefreshCommand are used to control the display of the page size selector, and of the "refresh current page" button.
 They both default to true.